-You can retrieve email using traditional user/password authentication from Office 365 account by EWS Protocol.
-IMAP4 protocol is not supported in background service.
+You can retrieve email using traditional user/password authentication from Office 365 account by EWS/IMAP4/POP3 Protocol.

 Before you can use the following sample codes, you should download the EAGetMail Installer and install it on your machine at first.
 Full sample projects are included in this installer.